Indemos/Terminal/README.md

-# Trading Terminal and Backtester - Web Version
+# Trading Terminal and Backtester

 All-in-one.
 Trading terminal with generic gateway implementation, tick backtester, charting, and performance evaluator for trading strategies.
-Currently, supports stocks with experimental extension for FX, options, and futures.
+Supports stocks, FX, options, and futures with experimental support for crypto-currencies.

 # Status